 Whether you're the head of a unit, department, faculty or the whole university, the information in this guide will help you to define the problem and understand the severity of events.
-This is important because as a manager, it is your responsibility to create a respectful working environment and one that is not conducive to harassment.
+This is important because as a manager, it is your responsibility to create a respectful working environment without harassment.
 There are several preventive measures you can put in place:

-Present UNIGE's Charter of Ethics and Deontology (www.unige.ch/ethique/charter/) during a meeting with your team, department or college and clearly set out the requisite rules and behaviours.
+Present the Code of ethics and professional conduct for the Geneva institutions of higher education (www.unige.ch/ethique/charter/) during a meeting with your team, department or college and clearly set out the requisite rules and behaviours.